Parl-Network/parl-node/API.md

 Build a transaction to be send by the wallet.
 It can be broadcasted or not to the network.

-**NOTE**: Amount set are in atomic units, for ZYTEX it would be `100000000` to represents 1 ZYTEX because of 8 decimals precision.
+**NOTE**: Amount set are in atomic units, for PARL it would be `100000000` to represents 1 PARL because of 8 decimals precision.

 ##### Method `build_transaction`